hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 The generic patterns for `RICH_SCHEMA_MAPPING` transaction, request and reply can be found in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#common-template-for-all-write-requests-for-rich-schema-objects).

 ### Indy VDR API
-Indy VDR methods for adding and retrieving a Rich Schema from the ledger comply with the generic approach described in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#indy-vdr-api).
+Indy VDR methods for adding and retrieving a Mapping from the ledger comply with the generic approach described in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#indy-vdr-api).

 This means the following methods can be used: